Your metrics

 3. Support the further growth through good experiments

-・estimand-first design ・well-defined exposure and assignment・correct randomization granularity ・ ex-ante power / MDE calculation ・CUPED・cluster-robust and heteroskedastic inference ・ spillovers, and cannibalization・sequential monitoring with predefined stopping boundaries ・ metric invariance and guardrail validation ・ analysis plans fixed prior to readout ・ reproducible pipelines and versioned outputs ・ decisions mapped to posterior / test outcomes
+estimand-first design • well-defined exposure and assignment • correct randomization granularity • stratified sampling and covariate balance • intent-to-treat vs. per-protocol framing • ex-ante power / MDE calculation • CUPED • multiple testing correction • spillovers and cannibalization • interference and network effects • novelty and primacy effects • survivorship bias in cohort selection • sequential monitoring with predefined stopping boundaries • Bayesian stopping rules • cluster-robust and heteroskedastic inference • regression discontinuity and diff-in-diff • metric invariance and guardrail validation • analysis plans fixed prior to readout • reproducible pipelines and versioned outputs • decisions mapped to posterior / test outcomes

 4. Then — we’ll talk about the thing